Operation Title: Trondheimsfjorden

-As the British personnel were dressed, Arthur began to encounter rough seas which turned into a storm.
+As the British personnel were dressed, Arthur passed through increasingly rough seas as a storm developed.
 This caused the Chariots to sway and collide with the hull of the boat.
 Larsen slowed Arthur to reduce the Chariots' motion, but was unable to stop the boat as it would have been inspected again by the Germans.
 He was hopeful that the storm would quickly end, as was common.
-As Brewster and Brown completed dressing, they heard what Brewster described as a "loud, grinding tearing noise".
-The boat then shook, and it appeared that something had fouled its propeller.
-It was thought that one of the Chariots had broken free, and Larsen steered Arthur close to the shore to find a patch of calm water.
-Evans then went into the water, and discovered that both Chariots were gone.
+At 10 pm, as Brewster and Brown completed dressing, they heard what Brewster described as a "loud, grinding tearing noise".
+The boat then shook and it appeared that something had fouled its propeller.
+It was thought that one of the Chariots had broken free and Larsen steered Arthur close to the shore to find a patch of calm water.
+Evans then went into the water and discovered that both Chariots were gone.
 At the time Arthur was only 10 mi from Tirpitz.

 Escape

 The loss of the Chariots forced the abandonment of Operation Title.
 The original escape plan was now unviable, as it was twelve hours before the attack force was scheduled to meet up with the local resistance.
 It was not possible to scuttle Arthur near the shore as this would probably be seen by the Germans, and Bjørnøy advised that the engine was about to fail again.
 Larsen proposed that the force proceed to the east along Trondheimsfjorden, find a secluded place to scuttle the boat and then attempt to reach the Swedish border.
-The British personnel agreed.
+The British agreed.
+The Allied personnel began preparing the ship for scuttling and assembled food supplies and weapons for their escape attempt.
+They did not have cold-weather clothing suitable for the terrain as this was to have been provided by the Norwegian resistance after the attack.

-At about 1 am on 1 November Arthur was scuttled in the channel between Tatra and the Frosta peninsula.
+Arthur was scuttled in the channel between Tautra and the Frosta peninsula at about 1 am on 1 November.
 The exhausted Allied personnel rowed ashore, equipped only with maps, pistols and a small quantity of food.
-The Norwegians expected to be shot if they were captured, though the British were hopeful of being treated as prisoners of war as they were wearing military uniforms.
+The Norwegians expected to be shot if they were captured, but the British believed they would be treated as prisoners of war as they were wearing military uniforms.
+They were unaware of the Commando Order that had been issued by Hitler on 18 October 1942.
+This directed that all Allied special forces personnel who were taken prisoner were to be executed after being interrogated.